bt57100/QUA2-Encryption/readme.md

 ![Build](https://travis-ci.org/bt57100/QUA2-Encryption.svg?branch=master)

-Simple project for ECE QUA2 class
+Simple project for ECE QUA2 class:
 This application is used to encrypt and decrypt data

 ## Installation instruction